 This 25 mile stretch of historic road along the Potomac River connects some of the most critical locations in the life of George Washington.
-The route is both a busy transportation corridor for the Washington DC metro and a historical route It includes the Arlington Memorial Bridge, a gateway to the nation’s capital and the Dyke Marsh Wildlife Preserve one of the most popular bird watching areas in DC.
+The route is both a busy transportation corridor for the Washington DC metro and a historical route It includes the Arlington Memorial Bridge, a gateway to the nation’s capital and the Dyke Marsh Wildlife Preserve one of the most popular bird-watching areas in DC.

 Valley Forge was a central location in the Revolutionary War and one of the most well-known Washington sites.
 Visitors can learn more about the 1777-1778 winter encampment of Washington and the Continental Army.
 Museums and the grounds of the Historical Park are dedicated to the sacrifices and triumphs of colonial soldiers in the Revolutionary War.

 In 1933, Morristown became our nation’s first National Historical Park.
-It protects four major historical landmarks including Jockey Hollow, the Ford Mansion, Fort Nonsense and the New Jersey Brigade Encampment site.
+It protects four major historical landmarks including Jockey Hollow, the Ford Mansion, Fort Nonsense, and the New Jersey Brigade Encampment site.
 All are in the immediate area where George Washington and the Continental Army stayed in the winter of 1779 to 1780.
-While Valley Forge is the most famous encampment, Morristown is where the Army experienced their worst winter.
+While Valley Forge is the most famous encampment, Morristown is where the Army experienced its worst winter.
 Many historians consider it the worst winter in the 18th Century.

 No conversation about our first President would be complete without Independence Hall National Historical Park.
-The area preserves many sites where George Washington and the Founding Fathers created the American democracy.
+The area preserves many sites where George Washington and the Founding Fathers created American democracy.
 The National Park Service maintains more than 1.5 million artifacts among the buildings and museums in the area.

 Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, Washington D.C.